-As the owner of a custom software development company, I can tell you that poorly written, shoddy code is more common than you might think.
+As the owner of a custom software design and development company, I can tell you that poorly written, shoddy code is more common than you might think.

 There is an assumption floating around that if a company or developer provides app development services, they must be good at it.
 And, that coding is easy and requires minimal training and experience to do well.

 This is not the case, and I’ve witnessed it first-hand when clients hire us to fix software that isn’t working.

 We’ve had some jaw-dropping moments here at Big Fish, while digging through source code that’s not our own.
 I’ll tell you about some of them in this article.

 You see, poorly written code is more than a minor annoyance.
 You can lose customers when your software doesn’t work as it should, or find your company in the headlines for a major security breach.

 Quality should be expected, but it’s not something you can blindly count on.

 Here are six situations we’ve encountered at Big Fish where a company approached us to fix their existing app.